 Houston Amputation Injuries Lawyer

 Almost two million people in the United States live with a lost limb.
 Approximately 185,000 amputations are performed in the United States each year.
-Every year, hospital costs associated with amputations rise to the billions of dollars.
+Every year, billions of dollars are spent on hospital costs associated with amputations.
 And nearly 45 percent of all amputations are due to a traumatic event.

 In Texas, a total of 77,416 amputations were performed between 2007 and 2012.
 Between those same years, the rate of amputations increased by 15 percent.